im-hanzou/saakuru-gainz-bot/README.md

 # Saakuru Gainz Bot

 Saakuru Gainz Bot is a script designed to interact with the Saakuru Gainz platform, allowing users to check their profiles and claim tasks automatically.
+- Login to https://gainz.saakuru.com/dashboard and connect your Twitter
+- Use referral code GOOGLE or TWITTER!

 ## Installation